ko2ic/Xcode-Singleton-Templates/README.md

-Xcode-Templates
+Xcode-Singlton-Templates
 ===============

-This Singlton template class is that the code shown below will pass.
+These are templates of Singlton class and the TestCase.
+Code shown below is a part of testcase template which will pass.
 ```
     KO2Abc* a = [KO2Abc sharedInstance];
     KO2Abc* b = [[KO2Abc alloc] init];